 By Paul Yates, Intelligent Fingerprinting

-With the launch of its new ‘Drug Testing in the Workplace’ guidance for workplace representatives, the TUC has reiterated its position that the use of mind-altering substances – whether legal or illegal – has no place in the workplace.
+In its ‘Drug Testing in the Workplace’ guidance for workplace representatives, the TUC reiterates its position that the use of mind-altering substances – whether legal or illegal – has no place in the workplace.
 However, the TUC also stresses the need for employers to negotiate ‘a comprehensive drugs and alcohol policy that addresses these issues in a fair, open and non-judgemental way’.

 While the TUC is clear that there is no place for drugs in the workplace, it is perhaps more equivocal when considering the role of drug testing and how union representatives should respond to any proposals for drug testing by employers.
 Although acknowledging the importance of drug testing in safety-critical areas such as transport, energy generation and increased use in the construction industry, the TUC guidance suggests that widescale drug testing is often rejected due to cost or doubts over effectiveness.